 “How extremely stupid not to have thought of that!” was Thomas Henry Huxley’s reflection on reading Darwin’s Origin of Species.
 What might elicit such a reaction from a contemporary biologist?
-Today the question is answered by Douglas J. Futuyma, Distinguished Professor in the Department of Ecology and Evolution, Stony Brook University.
-A member of NCSE’s Advisory Council, Futuyma is the author of the successful textbook Evolution (third edition 2013).
+Today the question is answered by David P. Mindell.
+Currently Program Director in Systematics and Biodiversity Science at the National Science Foundation, and formerly Dean of Science at the California Academy of Sciences and Professor of Ecology and Evolutionary Biology at the University of Michigan, Ann Arbor, Mindell is the author of The Evolving World (2006).

 My objective here is to describe a few Thomas Henry Huxley moments I’ve had.
 Huxley’s original moment happened when, as the story goes, he said, “How extremely stupid of me not to have thought of that!” after reading Darwin’s On the Origin of Species.
 Because I am particularly interested in the systematics of birds, I’ll recount similar sentiments when considering biological classification and taxonomy.